School Science Lessons

 Bartonella henselae causes cat scratch fever

-Phylum Bacillota, (former name: Firmicutes), low guanine + cytosine group, Gram-positive cell wall structure, cocci or bacilli
+Phylum Bacillota (former: Firmicutes), low guanine + cytosine group, Gram-positive cell wall structure, cocci or bacilli

 Includes the medically significant pathogen Gram-positives.

-Includes Veillonella and Mycoplasma although have lost Gram-positivity.
+Includes Veillonella and Mycoplasma, although they have lost Gram-positivity.

 Latin firmicutes tough skin, because of thick cell wall.